 Julie Rice and Elizabeth Cutler started soul Cycle, and it is categorized as one of the most luxurious boutique gyms in America today.
 Soul Cycle boasts of an inspiring work-out plan, and talented rockstar instructors.
 Soul Cycle’s website has a simple layout, which is quick and easy for its users to navigate.
 Its CTA ‘find/buy classes’ is well displayed and highlighted in yellow on the topmost right corner of its home page.

 2. The Stronghold Climbing Gym

 Website Link: https://www.strongholdclimb.com

 This gym offers one of the best indoor climbing services in America.
 Moreover, it has the best strength training and cardio equipment, which help improve the climbing abilities of its clientele.
-Its website has a clear, chic design; with social media links prominently displayed on its home page.
-Moreover, they show full contact information on the home page; and this builds its credibility and enables new clients to inquire more about the services of the gym effectively.
+Its website has a clean, chic design, with social media links prominently displayed on its home page.
+Moreover, they show full contact information on the home page; and this builds credibility and enables new clients to inquire more about the gym services effectively.